Personalised Learning Policy

 - Use of specialist equipment and/or resources

 - Specially tailored home programmes

-Where it is necessary to contact outside agencies, the PLD Coordinator will make the necessary arrangements and discuss it with parents/caregivers accordingly.
+Where it is necessary to contact outside agencies, the SENCO will make the necessary arrangements and discuss with parents/caregivers accordingly.
 These agencies normally include work with Neurodevelopmental Pediatricians, Educational Psychologists, Speech and Language Therapists, Occupational Therapists, visual, hearing, and physical impairment specialists.
 Any or all of these agencies may be involved in the provision map and/or construction, delivery or review of targets set in children’s PLPs in order to ensure a student’s maximum achievement.